madiabio/encryption-decryption/README.md

 - Many exceptions are thrown for invalid circumstances, mostly invalid_argument, with custom messages.
 - Try/catch blocks are used in the Menu class to catch exceptions thrown by the Encoder and Decoder classes,
 - an anonymous function is used when filling the grid using std::generate.

+## Testing
+Unit tests were written in parallel with the development of the MessageHandler, Encoder, and Decoder classes.
+Google Test framework was used for this, but as some refactoring was done after the tests were written, they are not currently functional.
+This may change in the future, in which case this section will be updated with the relevant information.

+The tests can be found in the `tests` directory and are included for the purpose of demonstrating my knowledge of unit testing and the Google Test framework, but are not required for the application to function.